cs1302uga/cs1302-ce15/README.md

    1. What is the complete text of the error?
    1. Why does the method compile for the `strings` array and not the `circles` array?

+1. Comment out the code that caused the error, save, then stage and commit all changes.

+1. View the condensed, graphical version of your Git log using `git adog` from the previous class exercise.
+   What is the entire line of output for the most recent entry produced by the `git adog` command?

+**CHECKPOINT**

 1. **[TRICKY]** _Read this entire step, including substeps, very carefully before attempting it._
    Modify the source code for the `Circle` class so that `Circle` satisfies the requirement to